dmis-lab/biobert/README.md

 *   **[`2010 i2b2/VA`](https://www.i2b2.org/NLP/DataSets/Main.php)**, **[`ChemProt`](http://www.biocreative.org/)**

 ## Fine-tuning BioBERT
-After downloading one of the pre-trained models from [NAVER GitHub repository for BioBERT pre-trained weights](https://github.com/naver/biobert-pretrained), unpack it to any directory you want, which we will denote as `$BIOBERT_DIR`.
+After downloading one of the pre-trained weights, unpack it to any directory you want, which we will denote as `$BIOBERT_DIR`.

 ### Named Entity Recognition (NER)
-Download and unpack the NER datasets provided above (**[`Named Entity Recognition`](https://drive.google.com/open?id=1OletxmPYNkz2ltOr9pyT0b0iBtUWxslh)**).
-From now on, `$NER_DIR` indicates a folder for a single dataset which should include `train_dev.tsv`, `train.tsv`, `devel.tsv` and `test.tsv`.
+Download and unpack the NER datasets provided above. `$NER_DIR` indicates a folder for a single dataset which should include `train_dev.tsv`, `train.tsv`, `devel.tsv` and `test.tsv`.
 For example, `export NER_DIR=~/bioBERT/biodatasets/NERdata/NCBI-disease`.
 Following command runs fine-tuining code on NER with default arguments.
 ```
-mkdir /tmp/bioner/
+$ mkdir /tmp/bioner/
-python run_ner.py \
+$ python run_ner.py \
     --do_train=true \
     --do_eval=true \
     --vocab_file=$BIOBERT_DIR/vocab.txt \